whosonfirst/whosonfirst-www-iamhere/README.md

 1. That you know what the command line is and are comfortable using it.
 2. That you have a copy of Python installed on your computer.
 If you are using Linux or a Mac it comes pre-installed.
-3. That you have "checked out" a copy of the [whosonfirst-data](git@github.com:whosonfirst/whosonfirst-data.git) to your computer.
+3. That you have "checked out" a copy of the [whosonfirst-data](https://github.com/whosonfirst/whosonfirst-data) to your computer.

-Assuming all of those things all you should need to do to get started is type the following from the command line:
+Assuming those things all you should need to do to get started is type the following from the command line:

 ```
 ./bin/start.py -d /path/to/your/whosonfirst-data/data /path/to/your/whosonfirst-data/meta/wof-neighbourhood-latest.csv /path/to/your/whosonfirst-data/meta/wof-locality-latest.csv